siddarthx07/ai-job-application-helper/README.md

 ## Supported Scenarios

 ### ✅ Auto-Fill (Preferred)
-- Glassdoor pages with "Enter manually" cover letter text areas
-- Greenhouse job application forms with cover letter fields
+- Greenhouse job application forms with a cover letter field (including the "Enter manually" textarea)
 - Automatically fills the generated cover letter into the form

 ### ✅ Download & Upload